mhwlng/dashboard-elite/README.md

 The application window settings can be found in appsettings.json

+The buttons only work with keyboard bindings.
+So, when there is only a binding to a joystick / controller / mouse for a function, then you need to add a keyboard binding first.

 The button profiles (i.e. the top row buttons) can be configured in the Data\profiles.json file :

 ```